breatheco-de/content/src/content/lesson/everything-you-need-to-start-using-sqlalchemy.md

 It restores the database to last your last COMMIT.
 You can also use it with SAVEPOINT command to jump to a savepoint in a ongoing transaction.

-Also, if you use UPDATE to make changes to your database, you can undo them by using the ROLLBACK COMMAND but only if you haven't commited those changes like this:
+Also, if you use UPDATE to make changes to your database, you can undo them by using the ROLLBACK command but only if you haven't commited those changes like this:

 ```jsx